 - Sit in a relaxed posture.
-Good positioning of your chair and equipment as described earlier can reduce tension in your shoulders or neck and ease back strain. - Vary your posture frequently. - Occasionally stand up and stretch or exercise briefly. - Exercise and stretch your wrists and hands a number of times during the day. - Frequently, look away from the computer and focus your eyes on a distant object for several seconds, for example 30 seconds every 15 minutes. - Take frequent short breaks instead of one or two long breaks, for example, two or three minutes every half hour. - Have your eyes examined regularly and visit a doctor promptly, if you suspect you might be suffering from a repetitive strain injury.
+Good positioning of your chair and equipment as described earlier can reduce tension in your shoulders or neck and ease back strain. - Vary your posture frequently. - Occasionally stand up and stretch or exercise briefly. - Exercise and stretch your wrists and hands a number of times during the day. - Frequently, look away from the computer and focus your eyes on a distant object for several seconds, for example 30 seconds every 15 minutes. - Take frequent short breaks instead of one or two long breaks, for example, two or three minutes every half hour. - When you use a PC, rest your eyes periodically and relax or stretch your muscles to avoid strain.
+If you experience discomfort while operating the PC, stop immediately and rest.
+Continuous operation for long periods without adequate rest may cause pain in the arms, wrists, hands, back, neck or other parts of the body.
+If pain persists despite rest, consult your doctor.